• Skip to main content

 Some businesses might typically have low to zero in receivables, such as a restaurant where customers pay in full at the conclusion of their meals.
 In simplified accounting terms, these are cash basis transactions and represent the way most modern personal transactions transpire – a customer wants to purchase something so they pay cash upon delivery.
 This payment doesn’t necessarily have to be made in physical cash to be “cash basis,” as a check, credit or debit card transaction is, for the most part, the same as cash for a receiving business.

-Often, however, business to business or B2B sales requires flexibility.
+Often, however, business-to-business or B2B sales requires flexibility.
 Let’s stick with the dining example, but focus on the relationship between a food-service supplier and a restaurant.
 It is common for suppliers to have arrangements with the various accounts they service to enable quick and efficient delivery, with payment of the amount due not required upon delivery, but instead at some later date.
 30 days is a common term for these transactions, which are called “on account” instead of on a cash basis.
 In this example, the supplier makes the delivery with the understanding that the restaurant will pay its bill in full within 30 days.

 Why businesses permit “on account” transactions